 In either situation, you’re going to have to prove to Oracle that the licensing you’re taking on will be enough to cover you.
 Think of it as a mini audit to ensure your compliance, before you’re able to fully own your software.

-SAP don’t offer their customers ULAs in the same way that Oracle do; but their Cloud-based products are all subscription based.
-So, similarly to a ULA, you don’t physically own the software but pay a set amount, in order to use the product – then pay for support on top.
+SAP doesn’t offer its customers ULAs in the same way Oracle does.
+However, its Cloud-based products are all subscription based.
+So, similarly to a ULA, you don’t physically own the software but pay a set amount in order to use the product.
+You then pay for support on top.

-Licences for SAP’s other products, such as Private or Enterprise, can be purchased in-perpetuity – so you have the same freedom to customise the software, and/or switch to third-party support.
+Licences for SAP’s other products such as Private or Enterprise can be purchased in perpetuity.
+This gives you the same freedom to customise the software and/or switch to third-party support.

 Oracle and SAP don’t make this easy

 We’ve noticed confusion on this topic among Oracle and SAP customers.
 Some believe that having any product at all with Oracle or SAP means you have to use their support model, but this isn’t the case.

 Oracle and SAP’s marketing is partly to blame for this.

 They add to the myth that in order to use their software, you must remain on their support programme, regardless of the licence type you have.
 Naturally, Oracle and SAP aren’t going to broadcast that perpetually licensed customers don’t have to follow this rule.
 Then both types of customers will continue to pay for their support.

 Their contracts and terms and conditions are also to blame; licences can be incredibly complex to understand, to the point that staying with Oracle or SAP Support appears to be the ‘easier’ option.